Luciana-Galliani/05-Kiruna-Explorer/Retrospectives/Retrospective02.md

 -   Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-    - When facing an issue and working on a blocking task, need to improve commumication of the problem, and assign people to help solving the issue instead of waiting
+    - When facing an unexpected issue and working on a blocking task, we need to improve commumication of the problem, and assign people to help solving the issue instead of waiting
     - On github, try to do more branches of smaller size to facilitate code review and problem solving -> at least one branch per story